History of Morocco: Holding years

-In 1212, the Almohad Caliph Muhammad 'al-Nasir' (1199–1214), the successor of al-Mansur, after an initially successful advance north, was defeated by an alliance of the four Christian kings of Castile, Aragón, Navarre, and Portugal, at the Battle of Las Navas de Tolosa in the Sierra Morena.
+In 1212, the Almohad Caliph Muhammad 'al-Nasir' (1199–1214), the successor of al-Mansur, after an initially successful advance north, was defeated by an alliance of the three Christian kings of Castile, Aragón and Navarre at the Battle of Las Navas de Tolosa in the Sierra Morena.
 The battle broke the Almohad advance, but the Christian powers remained too disorganized to profit from it immediately.

 Before his death in 1213, al-Nasir appointed his young ten-year-old son as the next caliph Yusuf II "al-Mustansir".
 The Almohads passed through a period of effective regency for the young caliph, with power exercised by an oligarchy of elder family members, palace bureaucrats and leading nobles.
 The Almohad ministers were careful to negotiate a series of truces with the Christian kingdoms, which remained more-or-less in place for next fifteen years (the loss of Alcácer do Sal to the Kingdom of Portugal in 1217 was an exception).

 In early 1224, the youthful caliph died in an accident, without any heirs.
 The palace bureaucrats in Marrakesh, led by the wazir Uthman ibn Jam'i, quickly engineered the election of his elderly grand-uncle, Abd al-Wahid I 'al-Makhlu', as the new Almohad caliph.
 But the rapid appointment upset other branches of the family, notably the brothers of the late al-Nasir, who governed in al-Andalus.
 The challenge was immediately raised by one of them, then governor in Murcia, who declared himself Caliph Abdallah al-Adil.
 With the help of his brothers, he quickly seized control of al-Andalus.
 His chief advisor, the shadowy Abu Zayd ibn Yujjan, tapped into his contacts in Marrakesh, and secured the deposition and assassination of Abd al-Wahid I, and the expulsion of the al-Jami'i clan.

 This coup has been characterized as the pebble that finally broke al-Andalus.
 It was the first internal coup among the Almohads.
 The Almohad clan, despite occasional disagreements, had always remained tightly knit and loyally behind dynastic precedence.
 Caliph al-Adil's murderous breach of dynastic and constitutional propriety marred his acceptability to other Almohad sheikhs.
 One of the recusants was his cousin, Abd Allah al-Bayyasi ("the Baezan"), the Almohad governor of Jaén, who took a handful of followers and decamped for the hills around Baeza.
 He set up a rebel camp and forged an alliance with the hitherto quiet Ferdinand III of Castile.
 Sensing his greater priority was Marrakesh, where recusant Almohad sheikhs had rallied behind Yahya, another son of al-Nasir, al-Adil paid little attention to this little band of misfits.